Summary of Results

 Commentary

-Based on the market research report by CBRE South Asia Pvt Ltd (CBRE) for the period ended 30 June 2025, some of the key highlights (compared to period ended 31 December 2024) include:
+Based on the market research report by CBRE South Asia Pvt Ltd (CBRE) for the period ended 31 December 2025, some of the key highlights (compared to the period ended 30 June 2025) include:

 Bangalore

-- In Whitefield (the micro-market where ITPB is located), vacancies increased slightly to 18.8%, from 18.2% as of 31 December 2024, due to new supplies and limited take up.
-Average rents remained stable in both SEZ and non-SEZ sectors.
-CBRE expects rents to increase in the coming quarters due to strong occupier demand.
+• In Whitefield (the micro-market where ITPB is located), vacancies decreased to 17.0% as of 31 December 2025, from 18.8% as of 30 June 2025, due to strong lease take-up.
+Average rents remained stable in both non-SEZ and SEZ sectors.
+CBRE expects rents to increase due to strong leasing demand.

 Chennai

-- In Old Mahabalipuram Road (the micro-market where ITPC is located), vacancies decreased to 5.8%, from 9.0% as of 31 December 2024, due to leasing activities and limited new supply.
-Rental values increased in non-SEZ sectors, and CBRE expects rental values to remain stable in the coming quarters.
+• In Old Mahabalipuram Road Zone 1 (the micro-market where ITPC is located), vacancy decreased slightly to 5.5% as of 31 December 2025, from 5.8% as of 30 June 2025, due to sustained lease take-up.
+CBRE expects rental values to increase in the coming quarters.

 Hyderabad

-- In IT Corridor I12 (the micro-market where ITPH, CyberPearl and aVance Hyderabad are located), vacancy increased to 14.6%, from 12.4% as of 31 December 2024, mainly due to addition of new supply and some tenant exits.
-Rents remained stable across both SEZ and non-SEZ sectors.
-CBRE expects rents for non-SEZ sectors in IT Corridor I to increase in the coming quarters.
+• In IT Corridor I11 (the micro-market where ITPH, CyberPearl and aVance Hyderabad are located), vacancy increased to 15.9% as of 31 December 2025, from 14.6% as of 30 June 2025, largely due to new supply addition.
+CBRE expects rental values to remain stable in the SEZ sector, while rental values in non-SEZ sector are expected to increase in the coming quarters.

 Pune

-- In Hinjawadi (the micro-market where aVance I, Pune, aVance II, Pune, and ITPP-H are located), vacancies increased to 31.0%, from 25.9% as of 31 December 2024, due to limited leasing activities.
-Rents remained stable over the same period.
-CBRE expects rents in Hinjawadi to increase slightly in the coming quarters, largely due to the potential for floor-wise denotification of SEZ spaces.
+• In Hinjawadi (the micro-market where aVance I, Pune, aVance II, Pune, and ITPP-H are located), vacancy decreased to 30.0% as of 31 December 2025, from 31.0% as of 30 June 2025, due to increased leasing activity amidst negligible supply addition.
+CBRE expects rental values to remain stable in the coming quarters.

 Mumbai

-- In Navi Mumbai (the micro-market where Building Q1 and Building Q2 are located), vacancies increased to 24.9%, from 21.8% as of 31 December 2024, due to some tenant exits despite negligible supply addition and robust leasing.
-Rents remained stable in the SEZ sectors, and CBRE expects rents to improve in the coming quarters.
+• In Navi Mumbai (the micro-market where Building Q1 and Building Q2 are located), vacancy decreased to 22.5% as of 31 December 2025, from 24.9% as of 30 June 2025, due to strong leasing demand amidst negligible supply addition.
+Rents across all sectors remained stable, and CBRE expects rental values to also remain stable in the coming quarters.

 The performance of CLINT is influenced by its tenants’ business performance and outlook, condition of each city’s real estate market and global economic conditions.
 CLINT will continue to focus on enhancing the competitiveness of its properties to distinguish itself from competitors, while maintaining financial discipline, and seeking growth opportunities.